-This device can host a Wi-Fi network to which you can connect wireless devices such as another chartplotter or your phone.
+This device can host a Wi-Fi network to which you can connect wireless devices.
 The first time you access the wireless network settings, you are prompted to set up the network.

 - 1 Select Settings > Communications > Wi-Fi Network > Wi-Fi > On > OK. - 2 If necessary, enter a name for this wireless network. - 3 Enter a password.